 The News Roundup — Domestic

-Despite earlier refusals to cooperate with the House committee investigating the insurrection on Jan.
-6, President Donald Trump’s former chief of staff, Mark Meadows, agreed to cooperate.
-Meadows has revealed that Trump tested positive for COVID-19 days earlier than previously thought.
+Mark Meadows, President Donald Trump’s former chief of staff, had agreed to cooperate with the House committee investigating the events preceding the Jan.
+6 insurrection.
+Now, Meadows has reversed course, saying he won’t help.

-Key races in the 2022 election season are beginning to take shape.
-Activist Stacey Abrams announced she will run in the Georgia governor’s race.
-Television’s Dr. Mehmet Oz will run for Senate in Pennsylvania.
+More than 400 Capitol Hill staffers sent a letter to House leaders saying the “incendiary rhetoric” employed by members of Congress makes Capitol Hill a toxic work environment.

-We cover the most important stories from around the nation on the domestic portion of the News Roundup.
+We cover the most important stories from around the country on the News Roundup.

 Copyright 2021 WAMU 88.5